isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-28-post-Mulching.md

 	<li><input type="checkbox" id="accordion6">
 		<label for="accordion6">Gravel</label><div>
 	<img title="Gravel being used as mulch to line a pathway.
 Photo by Jacqueline Chua." src="/images/Hardscapes/Pathway_JacChua%20(3).jpg">
 	<p>Small stones and gravel can be used as mulch or pathways and can make a garden look classy and neat.
 However, their weight can press on fine roots, and gardeners may accidentally kick them out of their intended area.
-Lightweight soil amendments like grit or LECA are popular mulches for plants in containers.</p>
+Lightweight <a href="/page-index/horticulture-techniques/soil-amendments/">soil amendments</a> like grit or LECA are popular mulches for plants in containers.</p>
 				</div></li>
 	<br>
 </ul></section>